iras/JADE/src/readme.md

 JADE is a simple cross-platform dependency mapping tool written in Python 2.6 and using the library PyQt4.
-It is available both as a standalone version (ClientStandAlone.py) and as an additional Maya panel (ClientMaya.py needs to be called by the Python script MayaLauncherPythonScript from within Maya).
+It is available both as a standalone version (ClientStandAlone.py) and as an additional Maya panel (ClientMaya.py needs to be called by the Python script MayaLauncherPythonScript from within Maya, with the correct path).

 When the window (panel) appears, please load the XML file relative to the available nodes first, then right-click on the graphics view to create the tags, one by one.
 Right clicking on a tag will allow hooks creation and, clicking